All You Need to Know About C-section Recovery: Care and Tips

-The next question is inevitably, when can one think about having the next baby?
+The next question is inevitable, when can one think about having the next baby?
 Heads up, you are likely to get hugely varying answers for this question.

 The minimum required time for the c-section recovery processbefore you get pregnant is six months says Dr. Tan.
 “But the optimal time between two pregnancies has been estimated to 18 months after the first c-section to the conception of the next” she adds.

 Take it easy mums.
-Give your body a chance to recover proper.
+Give your body a chance to recover properly.
 I cannot emphasise enough the importance of not rushing the c-section recovery process.